BanhAnna/CS428Project3a/README.md

 * Click the `Add` Button.
 * Browse to the local directory where the repository was cloned/downloaded to and click `Select Folder`.

-### Running the game scene
+### Running the game scene on PC

-* Open the `Assets/Scenes/ScarecoOffices` scene.
+* Open the `Assets/Scenes/megoPlayset` scene.
+* Make sure CameraRigs.SpatialSimulator enabled and CameraRigs.UnityXR disabled
 * Enable `Maximize On Play` in the Unity Game view control bar to ensure no performance issues are caused by the Unity Editor overhead.
 * Play the scene in the Unity Editor (`CTRL` + `P`).
-* The scene should automatically play within any Unity supported XR hardware.

-### Commits/Pushes
-* 10.16.21 - 8pm: Project is initally pushed
-* 10.18.21 - 12pm: An attempt to fix the missing prefabs was made by pulling and then pushing back to github referencing piazza post @46
-* 10.18.21 - 5pm: An edit was made to the packages file to add in the missing prefabs.
-This fixed the problem!
+### Running the game scene on VR Headset
+* Make sure CameraRigs.UnityXR enabled and CameraRigs.SpatialSimulator disabled
+* Go to build settings and make sure it's building to android
+* Plug in VR headset to laptop and make quest accept laptop connection
+* Build and Run